-The fundamental aspects of costing and financing of universal services are outlined in the Regulations and in the Directive 2002/22/EC (as amended) of the European Parliament and of the Council (hereinafter referred to as the "USO Directive").5 Regulation 30 of the Regulations stipulated that an undertaking designated to provide all or parts of the universal service obligations outlined under regulations 21 to 28 of the Regulations, may submit a written request to the MCA for funding of the net costs it claims to have incurred in providing the universal service/s concerned.
-Such a request must be accompanied with detailed and supporting information to enable the MCA to determine whether the provision of the universal service/s resulted in an unfair burden on the USP6.
+The fundamental aspects of costing and financing of universal services are outlined in the Regulations and in the Directive 2002/22/EC (as amended) of the European Parliament and of the Council (hereinafter referred to as the "USO Directive").

+Regulation 30 of the Regulations stipulated that an undertaking designated to provide all or parts of the universal service obligations outlined under regulations 21 to 28 of the Regulations, may submit a written request to the MCA for funding of the net costs it claims to have incurred in providing the universal service/s concerned.
+Such a request must be accompanied with detailed and supporting information to enable the MCA to determine whether the provision of the universal service/s resulted in an unfair burden on the USP.

-The MCA or an independent body approved by the MCA, shall determine if the USO funding application submitted by the designated undertaking represents an unfair burden on that undertaking for providing the claimed USO components.
+The MCA or an independent body approved by the MCA determines if the USO funding application submitted by the designated undertaking represents an unfair burden on that undertaking for providing the claimed USO components.
 Regulation 30 also stipulated that an audit or verification exercise be carried out on the calculations of any net costs claimed whilst taking into account any market benefit which accrued to the designated undertaking and that the universal service obligations were provided in a cost-effective manner.
 If it is determined that the provision of the claimed USO components do not represent an unfair burden, the MCA had to inform the designated undertaking accordingly, giving its reasons therefor.
 Following the audit or verification exercise, the results of the cost calculations and the conclusions shall be made publicly available.

 The financing of universal service obligations requires a priori that the MCA or an independent body approved by the MCA finds that an undertaking has suffered an unfair burden.
-Regulation 31 of the Regulations7 stipulated that when it is established that an undertaking is subject to an unfair burden, the MCA shall compensate the designated undertaking from public

-5 As a result of the transposition of the European Electronic Communications Code, Cap.
+&lt;sup>5 As a result of the transposition of the European Electronic Communications Code, Cap.
 399 of the Laws of Malta was amended by Act Number LII of 2021, whereas SL 399.28 of the Laws of Malta was repealed by LN 379 of 2021 and replaced by SL 399.48.
 All these new laws came with effect from 1st October 2021.
-The references to the legislation prior to the amendments to the applicable laws that came into force as on the 1st October 2021 have been retained in this consultation document since the claim is related to a period (2018) which is prior to the coming into force of the amended or new legislation.
-The provisions enabling the publication of this consultation document which were previously included in regulation 30 of SL 399.28 have been substantively retained in regulation 76 of SL 399.48.
+The references to the legislation prior to the amendments to the applicable laws that came into force as on the 1st October 2021 have been retained in this Decision Notice since the claim is related to a period (2018) which is prior to the coming into force of the amended or new legislation.
+The provisions enabling the publication of this Decision Notice which were previously included in regulation 30 of SL 399.28 have been substantively retained in regulation 76 of SL 399.48.

-6 The provisions in regulation 30 (1) and (2) of SL 399.28 referred to in this consultation document were substantively retained in regulation 76(3) of SL 399.48 which became effective as from 1 October 2021 after SL 399.28 was repealed by LN 379 of 2021.
+&lt;sup>6 The provisions in regulation 30 (1) and (2) of SL 399.28 referred to in this Decision Notice were substantively retained in regulation 76(3) of SL 399.48 which became effective as from 1 October 2021 after SL 399.28 was repealed by LN 379 of 2021.